 • The school uniform must be worn with pride at all times during the school day and during all school-related activities.
 If a student is missing any item of school uniform, he must report to his Year Head.
 The full school uniform is comprised of grey school jumper with crest, grey trousers, black and red school tie, grey shirt and black shoes.
 We surveyed students and parents in 2014 and the outcome was that O’Brien’s Drapery Callan would continue to supply the uniform.

 • Students must wear the prescribed school coat.
-Hoodies and non- school jackets are not permitted to be worn on the school premises.
-If a hoodie or any non- school jacket is taken from a pupil it will be returned at end of school on the first occasion.
-Subsequent occurrences will necessitate a parent/guardian collecting the jacket.
+Hoodies and non- school jackets are not permitted to be worn/visible on the school premises.
+If a hoodie or any non- school jacket is taken from a pupil it will necessitate a parent/guardian collecting the jacket.

 • Piercings or any forms of jewellery/studs are not permitted and students wearing such will be asked to remove them.

 • Students who are not wearing the correct uniform will be detained on the school premises at lunch time.